Medicare Supplement Plans in Washington State

 Washington Medicare Part D Prescription Plans

-This policy covers most medications that your doctor will prescribe, except for any medications that are over-the-counter.
+This policy covers most medications that your doctor will prescribe, except for any over-the-counter medications.

 Part D plans are available for about $15 a month; however, the cheapest monthly premium isn’t always the most affordable.